Planck 2013 results. VI. High Frequency Instrument data processing: Mapmaking and photometric calibration

-One should note, however, that the half-ring maps give an estimate of the noise that is biased low (by a couple of percent) due to small correlations induced by the way the timelines have been degliched.
+The average of the half-ring power spectra from $\ell=100$ to $6000${} are reported in Table~\ref{tab:summary}.
+One should note, however, that the half-ring maps give an estimate of the noise that is biased low (by a couple of percent), due to small correlations induced by the way the timelines have been degliched.
 This is discussed in detail with the help of simulations in Sect.~\ref{sec:Noise-Estimation-Bias}.
 Estimates of the noise level from the timelines and from the maps were discussed in Sect.~\ref{sec:Toi-Qualification} and given in Table~\ref{tab:Total-noise}.
-They are consistent with alternative descriptions of the noise which were computed in the HFI calibration and map-making paper \citep{planck2013-p03f}.
-The summary Table\,\ref{tab:summary} (lines \emph{c1}--\emph{c2}) gives sensitivity levels derived from these analyses.
+They are consistent with alternative descriptions of the noise that were computed in the HFI calibration and mapmaking paper \citep{planck2013-p03f}.
+The summary in Table\ \ref{tab:summary} (lines \emph{c1}--\emph{c2}) gives sensitivity levels derived from these analyses.